 The MS in Environmental Science and Policy is designed to provide a foundation of knowledge about ecosystems, environmental science, and policy.
-The degree requires a minimum of 30 total credits with six credits for a thesis and 24 course credits, or 3 credits for a research project and 27 course credits.
+The degree requirements include a minimum of 30 total credits with six credits for a thesis and 24 course credits, or 3 credits for a research project and 27 course credits.

 As an Environmental Science and Policy graduate student, you will work with your advisor and a committee to develop a Program of Study outlining your courses and develop a thesis or research project focusing on an issue important to you and the regional environment.
 Student research projects are varied and applied, and outreach components are encouraged to provide communication experience.
 Recent research projects include:

 - Understanding the hydrology of a forested watershed